Tighter bank rules give fillip to shadow banks

 As dark as they are often portrayed, shadow banks may now play the role of white knights for lenders trying to offload risky assets to comply with European regulatory capital targets by the middle of 2012.

-The European Banking Authority has identified a capital shortfall of 115 billion euros (96 billion pounds) if the region's lenders are to raise their core Tier 1 capital ratio to 9 percent of risk-weighted assets by the end of June as required.
+The European Banking Authority has identified a capital shortfall of 115 billion euros ($150 billion) if the region's lenders are to raise their core Tier 1 capital ratio to 9 percent of risk-weighted assets by the end of June as required.

 Many banks aim to reach the goal by lowering the denominator in that ratio -- selling assets that tie up regulatory capital.
 But to do that they need buyers.